What are you looking for?

 The top activity in Mahébourg is a boat trip to explore the idyllic islands that lie just offshore – the perennially popular Île aux Cerfs to the north, as well as Île aux Aigrettes, Île aux Vacoas, Île aux au Phare and Île aux de la Passe.

 Visit the Monday Market for an authentic Mauritian shopping experience and tasty, fresh street food.
-Try the unofficial national dish of dholl puri (flatbreads topped with curried split peas and chutney), gateaux piments (fried chili bites), and samosas filled with spicy potatoes.
+Try the unofficial national dish of dholl puri (flatbreads topped with curried split peas and chutney), gateaux piments (fried chilli bites), and samosas filled with spicy potatoes.

 If you want peace and quiet, it’s a good place for beach lazing, but nature lovers should definitely not miss doing a tour of the offshore Île aux Aigrettes, an island nature reserve that protects endangered indigenous species such as pink pigeons and Aldabra giant tortoises, as well as Mauritian fruit bats – the only native mammal on the island.

-Just a few meters from the beach, you’ll be able to spot up to 72 species of tropical fish, including surgeonfish, parrotfish, clownfish, trumpetfish, and, if you’re lucky, sea turtles too.
+Just a few meters from the beach, you’ll be able to spot up to 72 species of tropical fish, including surgeonfish, parrotfish, clownfish, trumpetfish, and, if you’re lucky, sea turtles, too.

 You can also sail on a glass-bottomed boat to explore the reserve and the islet of Deux Cocos, which lies within the park.